 - Systematically search and select credible and accurate sources of information for Occupational Health and Safety practice and research;

-- Develop critical personal reflection of experience to shape future professional practice and development;
+- Demonstrate an understanding of a specialised area and develop critical personal reflection of experience to shape future professional practice and development;

 - Demonstrate an understanding of the major legal principles relevant to occupational health and safety, employment and the environment.